Cosmic Microwave Background Anisotropy numerical solution (CMBAns) I: An introduction to $C_l$ calculation: Conclusion

 \texttt{CMBAns} was initially written in 2010 and used as an internal software package.
 However the program has been restructured and several new features have been added since then.
 We have tested \texttt{CMBAns} for a wide range of different initial conditions, Hubble's parameters, $\Omega_b$, $\Omega_c$ etc. to check for the robustness of the program.

-In this paper, we show that if the truncation conditions for neutrinos and the photons are not chosen properly, then they may lead to a large (up to a few percent) propagation error in the CMB power spectrum calculation.
-Uncontrolled error in the power spectrum calculations can finally lead to huge errors in the parameter estimation.
-In the tight coupling era, its difficult to integrate the baryon and photon equations seperately and may introduce high numerical error.
-Therefore, we have taken a separate tight coupling equation.
+\texttt{CMBAns} is tested for different dark energy models.
+We can model the Hubble parameter using a Matlab GUI.
+In section~\ref{darkenergy} we have shown a special model of dark energy which can decrease the ISW effect at low multipoles.
+Details of such dark energy models and how they can affect the ISW effect are discussed in detail in \cite{Das2013a,Das:2013sca}.
+Without a GUI interface it would have been immensely difficult to explore such models. \texttt{CMBAns} can calculate the CMB power spectrum for perturbed and unperturbed dark energy models etc. For perturbed dark energy models it uses the fluid approximation for dark energy.

-\texttt{CMBAns} can calculate the CMB power spectrum for perturbed and unperturbed dark energy models etc. \texttt{CMBAns} is tested for different dark energy models.
-How different dark energy models can affect the ISW effect are discussed in detail in \cite{Das2013a,Das:2013sca}.
+Recently lots of works are also going on in the isotropy violation in the CMB sky.
+Along with calculating the angular power spectrum, \texttt{CMBAns} can also calculate the BipoSH spectra for anisotropic inflation model, which is a whole new feature of $\texttt{CMBAns}$.
+No other publicly available Boltzmann package has this ability.

 In \texttt{CMBAns}, we use a power law for the primordial power spectra.
 Users can change the scalar spectral index, $n_s$, running of scalar spectral index, $\alpha_s$ and its running, $\frac{\mathrm{d}\alpha_s}{\mathrm{d}\ln k}$.
 However, the nature of the primordial power spectra can be modified easily.
-It has been tested for two field inflation, double inflation, perturbed power law model etc.~\citep{mukherjee2015estimation} Default tensor spectral index, and scalar to tensor ratio are taken as $n_t=n_s-1$ and $r=7*(1-n_s)$, which can be changed to any values or modify the model of power spectrum model.
+It has been tested for perturbed power law model~\citep{mukherjee2015estimation}.
+Default tensor spectral index, and scalar to tensor ratio are taken as $n_t=n_s-1$ and $r=7*(1-n_s)$, which can be changed to any values or modify the model of power spectrum model. \texttt{CMBAns} can also calculate the CMB power spectrum for two field inflation (or double inflation) model where the inflationary field produce both isocurvature and adiabatic modes simultaniously.